Paydirt (film)

 Paydirt is a 2020 American crime thriller film written and directed by Christian Sesma and starring Luke Goss and Val Kilmer.

-Plot
+Premise

 Criminal gang leader Damien Brooks is recently out on parole.
 He was caught during a drug bust gone awry ten years ago.
 He reconnects with his old crew to find the cash they stole and buried as a result of that DEA bust.
 However, they are being monitored by Sheriff Tucker, a retired officer who knows that Damien and the gang are still up to no good.
 The retired sheriff tails the gang as they embark on a search for their loot in the desert.